 Envirosult's Business Model

+To further our efforts and provide improved service to our potential customers, Envirosult has been approved as a 501 C3 We look forward to this new chapter for the company and hope you will join us in the future either as a donor, sponsor, contributor or a potential client.
 Our focus is going to be on the largely ignored smaller communities that desperately need infrastructure help, especially with the quality of their drinking water.
 Many of these communities have no idea who to turn to for help and don't realize what resources are available that they are eligible for.
 Envirosult aims to take a proactive and holistic approach to helping educate these small communities about their drinking water, as well as other infrastructure issues the town may be facing that affect the safety and well-being of the town's citizen's as a whole.

 Goal: